victormar1/cyto_method/README.md

 ## Cell-Cell Communication Analysis

-Ligand-receptor interaction analysis was performed using LIANA (v[**MISSING: version**]), a framework that integrates multiple cell-cell communication inference methods.
+Ligand-receptor interaction analysis was performed using LIANA (last stable build), a framework that integrates multiple cell-cell communication inference methods.
 The `rank_aggregate` function was applied with the following parameters:
 - **Resource database**: 'consensus' (integrating CellChatDB, CellPhoneDB, and other curated databases)
 - **Expression threshold**: expr_prop = 0.1 (minimum 10% of cells expressing ligand/receptor)
 - **Permutations**: n_perms = 100